 (e) disqualifies the veterinarian from practising, or applying for registration, as a veterinarian.

-Division 4 — Recognition of veterinarians registered in other jurisdictions
+Division 4 — Interstate veterinarians

-21. Terms used
+[Heading inserted: No. 7 of 2022 s.
+58.]

+21. Term used: interstate registration

 In this Division —

-corresponding specialty, in relation to a particular specialty (the WA specialty), means a branch of veterinary medicine that —

-(a) is a specialty (however described) under a corresponding law; and

-(b) is approved by the Board as corresponding to the WA specialty;

 interstate registration means registration, or another form of authorisation, as a veterinarian (however described) under a corresponding law of a participating jurisdiction to practise veterinary medicine (however described) in that jurisdiction.

-22. Recognition of veterinarians registered in other jurisdictions
+[Section 21 amended: No. 7 of 2022 s.
+59.]

+22. Registration as interstate veterinarian

-(1) A person is taken to hold general registration as a WA veterinarian under this Act if —
+(1) A person is registered as an interstate veterinarian if —

-(a) the person has interstate registration of a type that is recognised by the Board, in accordance with the regulations, as substantially the same as general registration granted under this Act; and

-(b) the person practises veterinary medicine in this State; and
+(a) the person holds interstate registration; and

+(b) the participating jurisdiction in which the person holds interstate registration is —

+(i) if the participating jurisdiction is a participating jurisdiction under the Mutual Recognition Act 1992 (Commonwealth) section 5(4) but is not a pre-adoption State under section 4(1) of that Act — the person’s home State under section 42A of that Act for the occupation of carrying out veterinary medicine; or

-(c) subsection (3) applies in respect of the person or the person’s principal place of residence is not in this State.
+(ii) otherwise — the participating jurisdiction in which the person has their principal place of residence or principal place of work in relation to carrying out veterinary medicine;

-(2) A person is taken to hold specialist registration as a WA veterinarian in a particular specialty under this Act if —

-(a) the person has interstate registration of a type that is recognised by the Board, in accordance with the regulations, as substantially the same as specialist registration granted under this Act; and

-(b) the person holds that interstate registration in a corresponding specialty; and
+and

-(c) the person practises veterinary medicine in this State; and
+(c) the person practises veterinary medicine in this State.

-(d) subsection (3) applies in respect of the person or the person’s principal place of residence is not in this State.

-(3) This subsection applies in respect of a person if —

-(a) the person’s principal place of residence has been in this State for a period not exceeding 3 months; and

-(b) the person’s interstate registration has not been renewed while the person’s principal place of residence has been in this State.
+(2) Subject to section 26, it is a condition of registration under subsection (1) that the person must not carry out an act of veterinary medicine in this State unless the law of the participating jurisdiction in which they hold interstate registration authorises or permits the person to carry out that act in that jurisdiction.

+[Section 21 inserted: No. 7 of 2022 s.
+60.]

 23. Registration of interstate veterinarians affected by decisions of interstate regulatory authorities

 (1) If an interstate veterinarian’s interstate registration is affected by a decision (however described) of an interstate regulatory authority, whether as a result of disciplinary action or otherwise, the registration of the interstate veterinarian under section 22 is taken to be affected in the same way.